How to embrace employee-generated-content?

 We all know content is king.
-Sharing consistent and creative content with your organisation ensures that your key messages are heard, the attention of employees is captured and your internal communications goals are reached.
-According to our recent research, almost a third of employees say their organisation’s employee communications could be improved by creating and sharing engaging content.
+Sharing consistent and creative content with your organisation ensures that your key messages are heard, the attention of employees is captured, and your internal communications goals are reached.

 From a shout-out post on the intranet to filming a mini-vlog from a conference, Employee-Generated Content (EGC) not only gives you a new content pool but also builds trust, engagement and a positive internal culture.
 Here’s how:

-Content from people we know resonates more – employee content receives, on average, eight times more engagement than content shared by brands (Social Media Today).
-By sharing unique insights from their team, employees get to see what is happening in different departments of the company that they may not have had access to before.
+Content from people we know resonates more – employee content receives, on average, 24 times more engagement than content shared by brands (TINT).
+By sharing unique insights from their team through EGC, employees get to see what is happening in different departments of the company that they may not have had access to before.

 Building internal culture through different perspectives

-Culture isn’t dictated from the top down, this is something that will also grow and evolve organically, driven by your employees.
-Nurture that culture by giving different employees from different teams and backgrounds the opportunity and space to take ownership of the organisational values, of their team and of their story.
+Culture isn’t dictated from the top down.
+It is something that will grow and evolve organically, driven by your employees.
+Nurture that culture by giving different employees from different teams and backgrounds the opportunity and space to take ownership of the organisational values, of their team and their story.

 Efficiency and time-savings

 We all know how time-consuming creating new content can be.
-73% of internal communicators say that they spend most of their time writing, sending or getting feedback and approval for content – far more than any other activity (Poppulo).
+69% of internal communicators say that they spend most of their time creating and curating content (All Things IC).
 By empowering employees to become content creators, you have another source of engaging content to share.

 Communicate a clear EGC policy